 New technologies have already become a part of everyday life.
 Therefore, teachers need to be informed about these topics, respectively they must be integrated into teaching.
-Framework curriculum integration: Pro - Reflects daily life / new technologies can access those technologies on the internet" (Participant A - 26.05.23, Vilnius).

 Therefore, these topics have also become a part of the students' everyday lives.
 That's why it is necessary "to show children how to use those technologies properly because they are already using them since they